 Want to avoid the time and expense it takes to fix longstanding leaks?
 You need to invest in an automated water leak detection solution.
 Here are just some of the options available to you:

-Water leak alarms work great, but they will only help you to save your home fast if you’re in your house when they go off.
+Water leak alarms work great, but they will only help you to save your home if you’re in your there when they go off.
 If you’re out, you obviously won’t hear the alarm, and if it’s a big leak, a whole lot of damage could be done before you turn off the water and call the plumber.
 They’ll also only work if the batteries are working, so you’ll need to make it a regular part of your home maintenance schedule to check and replace the batteries regularly.

 Internet-Connected Leak Alarms